Cholfen Eye Drops (Chloramphenicol)

 Driving and Operating Machinery

-Do not drive or operate machinery until you know how Cholfen Eye Drops affects you.
-The medication may temporarily distort your vision, so make sure you know how you react to it before engaging in potentially dangerous activities.
+Do not drive or operate machinery until you know how Cholfen Eye Drops affect your vision.

 Storage

-Store unopened bottles in the refrigerator at 2-8°C. Do not freeze.
-Protect from light.
-After opening, store at room temperature below 25°C and discard 4 weeks after opening.
-Keep away from moisture, heat, and sunlight.
-Do not store in bathrooms or cars.
-Keep out of reach of children.
+Store unopened bottles in the refrigerator at 2-8°C. After opening, keep at room temperature below 25°C and discard after 4 weeks.

 Overdose Information